Fedora31/modified-THF2-models/README.md

 - A big thank you to Kirіsame the Awesome Witch! for maintaining the models and making the decompiled sources public.

-- The original models can be downloaded on the [THF2 steam group page](https://steamcommunity.com/groups/TouhouFortress2/discussions/1/530645446312218115/).
+- The original models can be downloaded from this [THF2 group discussion](https://steamcommunity.com/groups/TouhouFortress2/discussions/1/530645446312218115/).